songproducer/nefarious-capsicum/_posts/en/2016-02-22-WageCanBitcoinDebitCard.md

 comments: true
 ---

-#### As a Bitcoiner, holding over 90% of my savings in crypto-currency, a Bitcoin debit card is a convenient way to get fast access to my money without the ridiculous fees that come with credit cards.
+#### As a Bitcoiner holding over 90% of my savings in crypto-currency, a Bitcoin debit card is a welcome convenience that enables me to get quick access to money without ridiculous fees that are typical of credit cards.
 -----

 ### US dollar based card